-Back in the days when I was a Veterinary nurse, it was always rough to see pets being put to sleep, meaning to end a pet’s life that are suffering from terminal illness or injuries.
+Back in the days when I was a Veterinary nurse, it was always difficult to see pets being put to sleep – to end a pet’s life that suffers from terminal illness or severe injuries.

 Deeply sadden, we usually send out a card with this little poem to hope owners would able to find comfort from griefs: